-4.3 Tablets and/or paper maps for data entry
+4.3 GIS based data collectors and paper maps for data entry

-Until (and including) the 2016 bleaching event, all data entry was onto hardcopy GBRMPA zoning maps.
+Until (and including) the 2016 bleaching event, all data entry was onto hardcopy the Reef Authority zoning maps (Figure 3).
 This is a tried and proven, low-tech method of data entry with very little that can go wrong.
 However, there are down-sides to this method of data entry.
 These include cumbersome folding of large paper sheets, changing and stowing maps with each change in map coverage and, most significantly, considerably more time and effort in digitizing hand-written scores and notes with associated potential for error.
+Daily review of data from hard copy maps makes reporting of survey observations a slower process.

 In 2017, a digital data entry system was trialed by one of the four observers involved in the survey in addition to the traditional paper data record.
 This involved an 8" (200mm) Android tablet (the same used for navigation) running the "ArcGIS collector" app, developed by AIMS and available in both Android and iPad operating systems from your App Store.
 This app enables the collection of geo-referenced bleaching observations and images from aerial and on-ground surveys.
 Some major advantages of this system are that all entries are automatically geo-referenced.
-It is also quick and easy to use, and the results can be instantly viewed during and after the survey.
+It is also quick and easy to use, and the results from each survey can be instantly viewed during and after the survey.
 Once back in mobile/wireless range, your data are automatically uploaded to a server.
 No manual data entry is required.
-The 2017 trial was largely successful and bodes well for wider use in future
+The 2017 trial was largely successful and was used again in 2022 by all observers to collect data and navigate the reef as updated GIS layers provide all location information required within the AIMS ArcGIS data .